gridsmartercities/python-serverless-template/README.md

 ## Developer Set up

 To follow these instructions, you will need to be familiar with pip, and creating and managing Python virtual environments.
-If you are not, take a look at [this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+If you are not, take a look at [this][pip-and-ve].

 1. Clone your new repo locally.
     - Change "python-serverless-template" to "your-project-name" everywhere in the repo.